There are many fabulous Agriturismo in Sardinia. This post will share the best ones – as experienced by a local.

 It’s a massive property about 1 km from the main road so you will enjoy your sleep completely immersed in silence.
 Food is delicious and all of it traditional and prepared with ingredients from the farm.

-All the rooms are equipped with every comfort, free toiletries and private bathrooms.
-All the building is covered by free WiFi and is pet-friendly.
+All rooms have with every comfort, free toiletries and private bathrooms.
+They have free WiFi and this agriturismo is also pet-friendly.

 Guthiddai (Oliena)